 What are your travel terms?

-I reside in Bremerton and serve all of Kitsap County (Bremerton, Seabeck, Silverdale, Poulsbo, Port Orchard, Port Gamble, Kingston, Bainbridge Island, Gig Harbor) & also Port Townsend, Port Ludlow, Port Hadlock, Tacoma, Steilacoom, Federal Way, Puyallup & some surrounding areas.
+I reside in Bremerton and serve all of Kitsap County (Bremerton, Seabeck, Silverdale, Poulsbo, Port Orchard, Kingston, Port Gamble, Bainbridge Island, Gig Harbor) Port Townsend, Marrowstone Island, Sequim, Port Ludlow, Port Hadlock, Quilcene, Tacoma, Kent, Steilacoom, Fox Island, Federal Way, Puyallup, & some surrounding areas.
 Maximum travel radius is approximately 1 hour or 50 miles from Bremerton, WA.
 If using multiple locations for your session, remember to account for the traveling time between the locations.
 Please consult with me before booking to ensure locations in conjunction with your wedding will be within my travel radius.
 Basic Engagement Sessions are only eligible for Kitsap County locations, so if you want a location outside of my County, you will need to book the Deluxe or Extended Session.

 What is your photography style?